 Housing Choice Vouchers (HCV) represent a significant resource for extremely low-income households as HUD policy requires that at least 70% of all new HCV be available to this income group.
-Affordable housing projects available to low-income households, including extremely low income households, are described in Section 1.8, Publicly Assisted Housing.
-Additional resources such as social services, rental assistance, and resource centers available to extremely low-income households are included in Table 37 above.
+Affordable housing projects available to low-income households, including extremely low income households, are described in Section 3.8, Publicly Assisted Housing.
+Additional resources such as social services, rental assistance, and resource centers available to extremely low-income households are included above.